-About oh, three years ago-ish, I started #MondayBlogs.
-I wanted an obvious way for bloggers (any blogger, any subject) to connect on a specific day of the week.
-It’s grown exponentially more than even I had ever hoped (8-10 thousand tweeps participate weekly, generating over 10,000 tweets).
+About oh, nine years ago-ish (in 2012), I started #MondayBlogs.
+I wanted an obvious way for bloggers (any blogger, any subject except porn because yuck) to connect on a specific day of the week to share our blog posts.
+It’s grown exponentially more than even I had ever hoped (ten to fifteen thousand tweeps participate weekly, generating over 20,000 tweets!).

 People send me messages and tweets about how it has helped their blog writing, traffic, and even social media followings.
 Others say, not so much.
 They don’t feel enough people RT them and feel slighted.

 What IS #MondayBlogs?
 I created this hashtag (and Twitter handle @MondayBlogs) to hopefully be obvious that it’s about BLOGS on MONDAYS.
-Well, apparently some folks don’t understand that.
+Most people get it.
+Some don’t.
 They see the hashtag and add it to: